chjj/mako/README.md

   passes all of the transaction and script test vectors from bitcoin core, but there's no telling what consensus issue may arise in its current state.

-Some caveats:

-- Mako uses LMDB for the utxo database: on boot, it will allocate a 16G sparse file (this will also use 16G of virtual memory).
-If you are on a platform which does not support sparse files, 16G of actual disk space will be used.
-- Because the mainnet utxo database is currently several gigs (>=5G), mako will likely never be able to sync mainnet on a 32-bit machine as a 32-bit address space lacks the ability to map a 5 gigabyte file into memory.

 ## Build & Usage (for experimentation only)

 Mako currently has a very simple CMake build which doesn't properly test for